- What’s an unhotel?

 Absolutely, but please do let us know in advance.
 Please note that there is a small charge involved with supplying these kind of items.

 Beyond the law of the land?
-Well we’re not expecting any of our guests to go Led Zeppelin on us, but just in case, when you arrive you’ll be given a copy of the House Rules, that we like all our guests to abide by when they’re in the home.
+Well we’re not expecting any of our guests to go Led Zeppelin on us, but just in case, when you arrive you’ll be given a copy of the House Rules, requests made by the homeowner, that we ask all our guests to abide by when they’re in the home.

 One other thing you should be aware of: you won’t be able to set up shop in a home.
 The terms of our agreements with our hosts absolutely forbid guests to conduct any business or commercial activity from within a home while staying.